Apps Like Dave: Here are 13 More Cash Advance Options

 Varo is another banking app that’s similar to Chime.
 Varo offers paycheck advances through a program it calls Varo Advance.

-• Credit builder loans?
-No, instead it offers the Varo Believe secured credit card
+• Credit-builder loans?
+No, but it does offer the Varo Believe secured credit card

 Employer-sponsored payday advance apps

 Your employer may have already partnered with a cash advance app service to help you manage your money.
+These apps provide pay advances so you don’t have to wait to spend the money you’ve already earned.
 These are especially popular among employers of “on-demand” workers, like rideshare drivers, delivery drivers, etc.

-Even Instapay is an app that allows someone to access the money they have already earned at work, even before payday.
-Even works with employers to track employees’ time and wages.
-Employees can log into their Instapay app to see how much money they have earned so far during that pay period.
+One@Work is an app that allows users to access the money they have already earned at work, even before payday.
+It works with employers to track employees’ time and wages.
+Employees can log into their app to see how much money they have earned so far during that pay period.
 If the employee needs the money before payday, they simply request it.
 The employee doesn’t have to pay taxes or fees on their advance.
 All of that is taken care of by the employer.

-Unfortunately, right now, even Instapay is not available for individuals or the self-employed.
+Unfortunately, right now, One@Work is not available for individuals or the self-employed.
 It is only available through your employer.
-The other drawback: you’ll have to pay the $8 Even Plus membership fee to qualify for an Instapay cash advance.
+There are no fees for employees.

 Branch